drewf24/world-airbnb/proposal/proposal.md

     ## 4 Staten Island              75        60
     ## 5 Bronx                      65        54

-According to the table, Manhattan has the highest median price at 150 followed by Brooklyn at 90, Queens and Staten Island at 75, and Bronx last at 65.
+Manhattan has the highest median price at 150 followed by Brooklyn at 90, Queens and Staten Island at 75, and Bronx last at 65.

-Creating summary statistics that finds the median price based upon neighborhood in descending order.
+Creating summary statistics that finds the neighbourhoods with the highest median prices and gives their corresponding borough:

 ``` r
 abnb %>%